energyCUEE/solarmap-DL-2024/README.md

 for other packages, you can install via `requirements.txt`

+2. Create a new path `dataset/preprocessed_data`.
+Then, download our preprocessed data from: [Google drive](https://drive.google.com/drive/folders/1vsWaPqMnBp1Whd2GhcbVOdFj4JofFQ-M?usp=sharing) and put the csv files into `dataset/preprocessed_data` folder.

-Run the scrip to train and test the neural network.
+3. Run the scrip to train and test the neural network.

 Here, we prepare three shell script for each neural network, i.e.,

 - `LSTM-CUEE_Train.sh` for LSTM